GACOSTA1988/week-six-project/README.md

 * Clone portfolio this repository
 * Open terminal and run NPM install
-* Visit Ekata website and get API key for REVERSE PHONE api
+* Visit https://developer.betterdoctor.com/ website and get API key
 * Create .env file in root directory
-* Save key in .env in the following format: CIA =[YOUR API KEY]
+* Save key in .env in the following format: API_KEY=[YOUR API KEY]
 * Run NPM build
 * RUN NPM Start to view in local server